MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Identity.DirectoryManagement/New-MgDomainFederationConfiguration.md

 ### -IsSignedAuthenticationRequestRequired
 If true, when SAML authentication requests are sent to the federated SAML IdP, Microsoft Entra ID will sign those requests using the OrgID signing key.
-If false (default), the SAML authentication requests sent to the federated IdP are not signed.
+If false (default), the SAML authentication requests sent to the federated IdP aren't signed.

 ```yaml
 Type: SwitchParameter